A Sacred Space of your own

 I have experience in designing and constructing many sacred spaces, and I have a particular fondness for labyrinths.
 Whatever your sacred space requirements, I can design, consult and ceremonially commission the space for you.
 If you are interested in discussing a particular project, please get in touch.

-Here are a couple of articles about labyrinths that I have constructed (will open in new tab):
+Here are some articles about labyrinths that I have constructed (will open in new tab):